Skip to main content

 In 2018, Revive & Restore, the San Diego Zoo Wildlife Alliance, and ViaGen Pets and Equine launched a collaboration to clone the world’s first Przewalski’s horse from a cell line that had been cryopreserved since 1980 at the San Diego Zoo Wildlife Alliance Frozen Zoo.
 The foal, named Kurt, was born on August 6, 2020 and carries precious genetic variation lost from the living gene pool.

 On Feb.
 17, 2023, a second cloned Przewalski’s horse was born from the same cell line.
-Kurt and the new foal are genetic twins that may become the first cloned animals to restore lost genetic variation to their species.
+The foal, named “Ollie” in honor of Dr. Oliver Ryder, Director of Conservation Genetics at San Diego Zoo Wildlife Alliance, is Kurt’s genetic twin.
+Both Kurt and Ollie may become the first cloned animals to restore lost genetic variation to their species.

 Oliver Ryder